lukesmallman1993/pocketpal/README.md

 - Friends and family where asked to review the website and give feedback on any changes I could make.

+### **Responsiveness**

+- Checked the responsiveness of the website at every stage of development throughout the project using Chrome Dev Tools.
+- Also checked responsiveness at [Responsinator.com](https://www.responsinator.com/)

 ### **Lighthouse**

 1. Add Recipe